Bart Oates: Law career

 Oates attended law school classes during the football off-season and graduated magna cum laude with a Juris Doctor degree from Seton Hall Law School in 1990.
-He worked in New Jersey with the firms of Ribis Graham and Curtin in Morristown, Raymond Koski and Associates in Fort Lee and the real estate company Gale and Wentworth in Florham Park.
-His primary focus of practice was real estate and health care.
+He worked in New Jersey with the firms of Ribis Graham and Curtin in Morristown, Raymond Koski and Associates in Fort Lee and the real estate company Gale and Wentworth in Florham Park and is a member of the firm Reppert Oates & Vytell in Basking Ridge NJ.
 He is a member of the New Jersey State Bar Association.

 Civic and corporate roles

 Oates was chairman of the New Jersey Hall of Fame, a Hall of Fame for New Jersey residents in a variety of fields ranging from scientists to athletes.
 He was selected to be inducted into the New Jersey Hall of Fame Class of 2019.
 He also spent time helping out as the line coach at Seton Hall Preparatory School earlier in the decade.
-He currently serves as the Bishop (lay Pastor) of the Morristown 1st Ward of the Church of Jesus Christ of Latter Day Saints, and as the Executive Director of CIT International, promoting partnerships of law enforcement with mental health resources.
+He served as the Bishop (lay Pastor) of the Morristown 1st Ward of the Church of Jesus Christ of Latter Day Saints.

 Personal life

 Oates and his wife, Michelle, have three children and reside in Harding Township, New Jersey.
 His brother, Brad, also played offensive line in the NFL for six seasons on five teams.
+The two played together on the Philadelphia Stars of the USFL from 1983-1984.